 2. What explains the quality of authoritarian institutions?

-3. How do institutions treat marginal groups (e.g., ethnic minorities; female politicians)?
-How do marginal groups affect institutions and policy changes?
+3. How do institutions treat marginalized groups (e.g., ethnic minorities; female politicians)?
+How do marginalized groups affect institutions and policy changes?

 My book The Private Sector in Public Office: Selective Property Rights in China (October 2019, Cambridge University Press) examines strategies Chinese private entrepreneurs use to protect property from expropriation.

 In 2015–16, I was a postdoctoral fellow at Penn's Center for the Study of Contemporary China.
 I received my PhD in Political Science from MIT and my BA in Economics and Mathematics from Grinnell College.